Bethan E's Ewing's sarcoma survival story

 mother and daughter

-Bethan is an Ewing’s sarcoma survivor!
+Bethan is an Ewing’s sarcoma survivor

+2015 so far has been great!
+Bethan received a 100% attendance certificate from school for the autumn term.
+She also gained her stage 5 swimming certificate and is now in the deep end of the swimming pool.
 But our big news is we have just returned from a holiday in Tenerife which was to celebrate Bethan’s two years off chemo and two years of clear scans!
 Our scans are now every four months, rather than every three.
+Our fundraising continues, of course.
+The next event is focused on Amy, my eldest, as she has grown her hair and is having it chopped off for charity in April.
+Very exciting.

 little girl